mmshooreshi/norder/README.md

 ### 🖌️ Theme: Light and Dark

-Norder provides a basic theme system, with a light and a dark theme.
+Nightrunner provides a basic theme system, with a light and a dark theme.
 The theme can be interacted with thanks to the `useDark` composable, which provides a ref to the current theme, a boolean ref to know if the current theme is dark, the user's preferred theme, and a function to toggle the theme.
 The current theme is stored and persisted in locale storage.
 When the ref is updated, the locale storage is updated as well.

 Along with the locale storage, the theme is also stored as a class on the `html` element.
 This allows you to use CSS variables to style your app, and have the theme change automatically when the user changes it.
 In particular, this works well with UnoCSS (or Tailwind-like CSS frameworks) with the `dark:` pseudo-class prefix.